arunkd13/arunkd13.github.io/content/blog/keeping-up-with-youtube-channels.md

 ![UX for mobiles](mobile.excalidraw.png)

 ## Edits
+* 2024-04-26: Added link to the article on the degradation of Google Search to increase ad revenue.
-* 2024-04-23: Paraphrased text and added UX mockups
+* 2024-04-23: Paraphrased text and added UX mockups.